 1. CELI — Certificate of Knowledge of the Italian Language

-The CELI certificates adhere to the Quality System implemented (Q Mark) issued by ALTE (Association of Language Testers in Europe), obtained as a result of the passing of appropriate audit procedures.
+The CELI certificates adhere to the Quality System implemented (Q Mark) issued by ALTE (Association of Language Testers in Europe), obtained due to the passing of appropriate audit procedures.

-It is also internationally recognized and accepted as proof of Italian Language Proficiency by Chambers of commerce, private companies and private and public educational institutions all over the world.
+It is also internationally recognized and accepted as proof of Italian language proficiency by Chambers of commerce, companies, and private and public educational institutions worldwide.

-The DILS-PG certification is a very useful tool for those who want to enter the world of teaching Italian to foreigners and is divided into two levels (DILS-PG Basic Level I and DILS-PG Level II).
+The DILS-PG certification is a handy tool for those who want to enter the world of teaching Italian to foreigners and is divided into two levels (DILS-PG Basic Level I and DILS-PG Level II).

 2. CILS — Certification of Italian as a Foreign Language